On birational boundedness of Fano fibrations: Preliminaries

 \subsection{Length of extremal rays}

 Recall the result on length of extremal rays due to Kawamata. \begin{thm}[{\cite{Ka}}] Let $(X, B)$ be a klt pair.
 Then every $(K_X+B)$-negative extremal ray $R$ is generated by a rational curve $C$ such that \end{thm} However, we need to deal with non-klt pairs in application.
-We prove a slightly generalization of this theorem for non-klt pairs. \begin{thm} Let $(X, B)$ be a pair.
-Fix a $(K_X+B)$-negative extremal ray $R$, assume that \begin{enumerate} \item $R$ is generated by a curve; \item Every curve generating $R$ is not contained in $\Nklt(X, B)$. \end{enumerate} Then $R$ is generated by a rational curve $C$ such that \end{thm}
+We need a generalization of this theorem for general pairs which is proved by Fujino. \begin{thm}[{\cite[Theorem 1.1(5)]{Fujino}}] Let $(X, B)$ be a pair.
+Fix a $(K_X+B)$-negative extremal ray $R$.
+Assume that